manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 boosted^1.234 boostedfieldend$^1.234
 ```

-The boost modifier increases the word IDF score by the specified factor in ranking scores that use IDF in their formula.
-It does not affect the matching in any way.
+The boost modifier raises the word IDF score by the indicated factor in ranking scores that incorporate IDF into their calculations.
+It does not impact the matching process in any manner.

 ### NEAR operator